Nemo-0904/inheritance/README.md

 List down all the future plans for the project here

--  COMPANY CAN REGISTRATION IN THEIR OWN CURRENCY: It will be possible to Use  currency depending on the region.
-There wont be any compulsion to use standard currency only.
+-  COMPANY CAN REGISTRATION IN THEIR OWN CURRENCY: It will be possible to Use currency depending on the country.
+There wont be any compulsion to use standard currencies only.
--  5%
+-  While registering, we will take 5% of the product's cost as fee for using our platform.

 ## 💸Applications